Marcel DeBellis

-Marcel DeBellis (born 17 April 1991) is a retired Canadian professional soccer player and current Category Manager of Beler Holdings Inc (BHI).
+Marcel DeBellis (born 17 April 1991) is a Canadian former professional soccer player who played as a goalkeeper.
+He is currently the Category Manager of Beler Holdings Inc (BHI).

 Professional

 Ottawa Fury

 DeBellis was the first goalkeeper signing for the Ottawa Fury in January 2014.
 After spending the majority of his first two years in Ottawa as a backup to Romuald Peiser, he made his professional debut in October 2015 against the Atlanta Silverbacks.
 In July 2016, DeBellis made his first start of the 2016 NASL season against Rayo OKC after Peiser picked up a red card in the previous week's game against the New York Cosmos.
 In December 2016, the Fury announced that de Bellis would not return to the team as the club moved to USL in 2017.
 He played a match for their academy team in the third-tier Première Ligue de soccer du Québec.

 Richmond Kickers

-DeBellis signed with Richmond Kickers of the USL for the 2017 season.
+DeBellis signed with the Richmond Kickers of the United Soccer League for the 2017 season.